 In the last ten years of the Total Green School Awards, we have seen amazing environmental projects submitted by over 230,000 young people.
 We wanted to reflect the huge energy, enthusiasm and commitment to environmental learning shown by all those young people and their brilliant teachers, and that’s why from now on, the competition will be known as the Better Energy School Awards.

 The Better Energy School Awards aim to assist and encourage environmental education for young people aged 5-11.
-They promote cross-curricular work on the environment and offer opportunities to study energy including fossil fuels and alternative technologies, linking with the National Curriculum for England and Wales and the Scottish Curriculum for Excellence, click here to explore our guides.
+They promote cross-curricular work on the environment and ANY work you are doing at your school covering any kind of environmental issue can be entered.
+The Better Energy School Awards for excellence in environmental education link with the National Curriculum for England and Wales and the Scottish Curriculum for Excellence, click here to explore our guides.

 The Better Energy School Awards are split into four regions (South/Central, North, Wales and West, Scotland) and there will be a winner for each Award category in each region.
 The best entry chosen from all of the winners in each region will be made a Regional Champion and will receive £1,000.
 The best of the Regional Champions will be chosen as the UK Champions, who recieve a total of £5,000 for the school funds.